programmfabrik/easydb-documentation/en/webfrontend/datamanagement/lists/jsonimport/jsonimport.md

 - Objects in a collection
   - This also requires the key `"_objecttype"`

+> Inside webfrontend_props for presentations of collections, the format is `lookup:global_object_id`, without the underscore.
+See example below.

 ## manifest.json

 This file is useful to fill the JSON Importer form, therefore all values are optional.